 It's told by a first-person narrator, Sylvia, a young girl.
 It's set in New York City.

-The narrator, Sylvia, recounts a time from her youth when a woman, Miss Moore, moved into her neighborhood.
+The narrator, Sylvia, recounts a time in her youth when a woman, Miss Moore, moved into her neighborhood.
 She had nappy hair, was very dark, didn't wear makeup, and didn't use her first name.
-Miss Moore was college educated and took it upon herself to educate the local children, which always ended up including Sylvia and her cousin Sugar.
+Miss Moore was college-educated and took it upon herself to educate the local children, which always ended up including Sylvia and her cousin, Sugar.
 She took the children on various boring outings.
 The kids didn't like her, and the parents talked about her behind her back.

 One day during summer vacation, Miss Moore rounds up a group of kids by their apartment mailboxes for one of her field trips.
 As they walk, she asks the kids what they know about money, talks about how much things cost, how much their parents make, and how money is unfairly distributed.
 She says the kids live in slums, which bothers Sylvia.
 Before she can make an issue of it, Miss Moore hails two taxis.

 She divides their group of eight into the two cars, giving Sylvia five dollars to pay her driver's fare plus a ten percent tip.
 Sylvia, Sugar, Junebug and Flyboy enjoy themselves on the ride, playing with the lipstick Sugar brought with her.
 Sylvia wants to bail out of the cab and go spend the money, but she doesn't get any support.
 They reach their destination and the meter says eighty-five cents.
 She doesn't tip the driver.